 During your foraminotomy, your surgeon will make a cut (incision) on your back or

-neck and expose the affected vertebra.
-Then they can surgically widen your intervertebral
+neck.
+This will expose the affected vertebra.
+Then they can surgically widen your

 Why might I need a foraminotomy?

 Blockages that narrow the spinal column or block an intervertebral foramen are called